 Robotix ended with Nemesis, who had been presumed deceased, still alive in space.
 If the episodes had been picked up as a full series, he and the other Terrakors would have most likely returned to Skalorr to get revenge on the Protectons.

 Lampshaded again in a different episode, where a supermarket bagging boy strike tangentially led to the family going on an African safari.
 As the family drifts down a dangerous river on a very makeshift raft, Homer wonders if the strike back home is over.
-Then Lisa realizes they're about to careen over Victoria Falls...as Homer continues to rant on why those bag boys don't deserve crap.
+His rant is cut short when they careen over Victoria Falls.
+After they survive this, they follow a monkey in hopes of finding their way back to civilization... as Homer continues to rant on why those bag boys don't deserve anything.

 Interestingly inverted in one episode where Homer, going crazy with Throwing Down the Gauntlet to scare everyone, ends up offending someone who accepts his challenge and he and the family are forced to flee the house while he's waiting on the lawn.
 At the end of the episode when they return from a failed farming venture, Homer finds his opponent still waiting for him and they end up dueling after all.